-If I have already received a Phase 1 award under AccelerateMass, and have since completed another accelerator program, am I eligible to apply again for Phase 1?
+If I have already received a Phase 1 investment under AccelerateMass, and have since completed another accelerator program, am I eligible to apply for a second Phase 1 investment?

-No, prior Phase 1 awardees are not eligible to receive additional Phase 1 awards.
+No, prior Phase 1 awardees are not eligible to receive additional Phase 1 investments.